 To see more about getting smooth buttercream, you’ll want to check out this post: How to Get Smooth Buttercream

 Make sure you keep this buttercream covered after you’ve mixed it, so that it doesn’t develop a film over it before you get a chance to ice your cake.

-Another thing to note is that from my experience, this buttercream is not the best under fondant because it does not firm up as well as butter does in the fridge, which makes it a little more tricky when adding fondant over it.
+Another thing to note is that from my experience, this buttercream is not the best under fondant because it does not firm up as well as all-butter buttercream does in the fridge, which makes it a little more tricky when adding fondant over it.

-- Meringue Powder (optional): If you’re using regular shortening, but you want to stabilize it even more, you can add in a couple tablespoons of meringue powder.
+Meringue Powder (optional): If you’re using regular shortening, but you want to stabilize it even more, you can add in a couple tablespoons of meringue powder.
 This gives it some holding powder.
-I always seem to forget about meringue powder, so thanks to my new cake friend Robin for reminding me of that. 😉

 Ok, let’s get to the recipe:

 Note About Recipe Measurements: I write recipes using volume (cups) measurements because here in the U.S., this is what people are more familiar with and I don’t want anyone to feel intimidated when baking.
 For metric/weight measurements, click the ‘metric’ button under the ingredients in the recipe card below.
 The weights are converted by a program, not me, and it’s just a best guess.
 I can’t guarantee that weighing the ingredients will produce the exact same results, since I test recipes using volume measurements.

 - 3 cups vegetable shortening (Read the post to see suggestions, what this is and why this is used in this recipe.)

 - 9-10 cups confectioner's sugar (This frosting makes a lot of frosting.)